vlingo/xoom-examples/xoom-kubernetes-cluster/README.md

 See more details about the image in the [Dockerfile](https://github.com/vlingo/xoom-examples/blob/master/xoom-kubernetes-cluster/Dockerfile).

-Now, the published Docker image, which holds the vlingo/cluster node, can be referenced in the Kubernetes deployment rules.
+Now, the published Docker image, which holds the VLINGO XOOM Cluster node, can be referenced in the Kubernetes deployment rules.
 Through the Kubernetes workload objects, there are multiple ways to make it and, in the current project, the choice is [Deployment Controller](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/) executing three containers, one for each node, inside the same POD.
 Thus, they can communicate each other at localhost using different ports.
 In `xoom-cluster.yaml`, under `deployment` folder, the container is declared matching the invidual node configuration in `xoom-cluster.properties`:

 ```
     ...